 Staying in your parent's home is a great way to save money and get your feet under you after you graduate from school.
 However, there will come a day when you decide that the time has come to cut the apron strings and head out on your own.

-If you are wondering how to move out of your parent's house, then these tips will make moving out of your parent's house a little bit easier for you.
+If you are wondering when it's time to move out of your parent's house, then these tips will make moving out of your parent's house a little bit easier for you.

 Go Easy on Them

 "It's not you, it's me" is a fantastic way to start the conversation.
 They will understand your desire to live on your own and make your own way in this world.
 They may even help you pack.
 In fact, they probably had a similar conversation with their parents back in the day and will be proud of you for making the same decision they once made themselves.